Core Primitives

 How credit works

-Credit line lifecycle
+Credit pact lifecycle

 1